zawadzkip/MSOE-Xamarin-Workshop/README.md

 ### Microsoft Emotion API
 [Sign up](https://www.microsoft.com/cognitive-services/en-us/emotion-api) for the emotion api and fill in the portion of the application where it states "API_KEY", with your API key, *note* you may need to create a Microsoft account to do so, the GitHub OAuth doesn't seem to work well.

+### Microsoft Cognitive Services
+[Check out](https://www.microsoft.com/cognitive-services/) other API's offered that might work for you or just be something you want to try out.